 Get discounts and book it in green season!

-We offer a full on 16 day “Laos Family Adventure”, a tour that is is jam packed with active travel, learning experiences and awesome scenery – ideal for families looking for a soft adventure!
+Tiger Trail Travel offer a full on 16 day “Laos Family Adventure”, a tour that is is jam-packed with active travel, learning experiences and awesome scenery – ideal for families looking for a soft adventure!
 Starting in Luang Prabang in Northern Laos, learn ancient methods of rice harvesting and how to ride an elephant.
 Travel by car to the spectacular limestone country of Vang Vieng and spend a couple of nights in laid back Vientiane.
 The trip heads down south where you discover the pristine waterfalls on the Bolaven Plateau and paddle a kayak on the Mekong River at 4000 Islands.